-If you’re looking for a more efficient lead handling process, then use integrated web forms.
+If you’re looking for a more efficient lead handling process, then consider integrating forms with your CRM.

 Integrated web forms take your contact data and push that data straight into your CRM system.
 No more middle person copying and pasting the data.
 Instead, integrated web forms make that process completely seamless, saving you time, resources and preventing you from manual errors.

 Perhaps the biggest benefit to integrated web forms is speed.

 By setting up workflows, you can notify sales reps each time a new lead is registered so they can prioritize and follow up on newly registered leads – all in real time.

 So, that old, manual lead handling process you used to have… it now looks like this: